Shapa7276/shapatest/content/authors/admin/_index.md

 - Visitors
 ---

-Sharan is responsible for performing day to day pentest for NotSoSecure.
+Sharan is an infoSec guy and bug hunter he loves to explore new techniques for security implications responsible for performing day to day pentest for NotSoSecure.
 His focus includes web applications, mobile applications and infrastructure penetration tests.
 He is well versed in web and infrastructure pentest methodology.
-Currently he is working as a security consultant.

-An InfoSec guy and bug hunter he loves to explore new techniques for security implications.
 Every new project provides chance to learn new things which inspires sharan and help him improve his skills.